gwu-libraries/social-feed-manager/README.md

         % ./manage.py syncdb

-    This will prompt you to create a superuser for administrating the running app.
+    This will prompt you to create a superuser for administrating the running app (do not use the same username as a twitter account, or the usernames will conflict and require an extra configuration step).
     Create one and remember your account info.

 * run migrations for social_auth and ui